HeisenbergSY/X-Ray_DeepLerningProject/README.md

 Download the dataset from the link provided above and extract it to your desired location.
 Make sure the directory structure looks like this:

 - dataset/
---     train/
+  - train/
-  --      NORMAL/
+    - NORMAL/
-  --      PNEUMONIA/
+    - PNEUMONIA/
---     val/
+  - val/
-  --      NORMAL/
+    - NORMAL/
-  --      PNEUMONIA/
+    - PNEUMONIA/
---     test/
+  - test/
-  --      NORMAL/
+    - NORMAL/
-  --      PNEUMONIA/
+    - PNEUMONIA/

 In main you will find the necessery code.
 Download all the files in main to a specific directory on your local drive.
 Open config.yaml and specify the directory of your data.
 You can also modify other parameters in the config file and choose a specific model to train.
-After saving the configuration. run the run.py file.
+After saving the configuration. run the run.py file `python run run.py` .
 Results will be saved in the same directory as the code.

 ## Config File: